VanCole/Space-Gladz/README.md

 # Space-Gladz

-May 2018

-Subject:

--   Battle Arena

-Situation:
+Space Gladz is a Multiplayer Battle Arena, pc game made with Unity.

+### Synopsis
+At that time, gladiator fights became the main attraction of the planet XGP-0025.\
+You play one of these gladiators and will fight for your freedom.

+### Description
--   Final Project (in group) of the second year of video game programming formation
+This game was made during the second year of Créajeux cursus.

-Time:
+### Time
+May 2018\

--   Made in 4 months.
+Made in 4 months.

-Engine:

--   Unity.

-Version:
+### Unity Engine Version

--   2017.1.1f1 (64-bit).
+2017.1.1f1 (64-bit).

-Additional Informations:
+### Additional Informations

--   2 - 4 players
+- 2 - 4 players\

--   Playable on one PC or on Local Network
+- Playable on one PC or on Local Network\
 - Playable with controller (XBOX) or without (keyboard, mouse)

+### Development Team
+#### Graphism
+Alexandre Rivollier : Lead Graph, UI, Level design, Ligthing\
+Jérémy Larivière : Characters, Animations

+#### Programing
+Benoît Pelletier : Lead Prog, Map Generation and Events, Shaders, Data Managing\
+Fabian Degeilh : Network\
+Vincent Colin : Bonus, Archer Character, Sounds\
+Fabien Ouvré : UI, Warrior Character, Events, Robot\
+Jordan Martinez AKA Jeff Manson : Project Lead, Animations, Trailer